Career Interview: Titilope Sonuga, Poet, Actress & Intel Ambassador

 Meet Titilope Sonuga a poet, actress and Intel Ambassador pursuing her self chosen career path.
 From meeting Maya Angelou to her very own TEDx talk in Canada to acting in a major television series in Nigeria to performing at the inauguration ceremony of Nigeria's current president, her accomplishments are simply amazing!.
 Not only does she talk about how she accomplished it all and her future aspirations, she's also giving some precious advice.
 This interview is sure to inspire.
+Enjoy!

 Please introduce yourself and tell us about your brand.
 What do you do?